Hazelstorm/413w22-taikomapper/README.md

 *Dependencies*: Python 3.8, librosa, ffmpeg, pydub, PyTorch

 ## osu!Taiko
 [*osu!*](https://osu.ppy.sh/) is a free-to-play rhythm game in which players attempt to click on circles to the beat of the music.
 In *osu!Taiko*, a game mode in *osu!* inspired by *Taiko no Tatsujin*, players are presented with a sequence of incoming red and blue circles (called "don"s and "kat"s respectively) approaching a drum.
 When a don or kat arrives at the center of the drum, the player must use the keyboard to tap the drum in the center (default keys X or C) or on the edge (Z or V) according to the colour of the note.
 Both don's and kat's also have a respective "finisher" variant (indicated by a larger circle of the respective colour), requiring the player to tap both center or both edge keys.
+(There are also *slider* and *spinner* notes, which are sparsely used and ignored in our model.)

 A sample gameplay video (played by Sloan Chochinov ([@Hazelstorm](https://github.com/Hazelstorm))) can be found [here](https://www.youtube.com/watch?v=7wP_YnOfpj8).